We can help you sell your Antique

 can be a good source of current information for individual traps, but now you only get to see

-a couple that do OK and 400 or more that are nothing.
+a couple that do OK and 400 or more that sell for next to nothing.
 I

 recently saw where one of the largest and oldest mouse trap